About

 Scholarship

-Kristen Koopman joined the Virginia Tech Department of Science, Technology, and Society in 2013 and received her M.S. in 2015.
+Kristen Koopman received her Ph.D. from the Virginia Tech Department of Science, Technology, and Society in 2022.
 Her work lies at the intersection of STS, media studies, and science fiction studies.
 She has written and presented on topics from Heinlein to Welcome to Night Vale.
-Lying at the intersection of STS, media studies, cultural studies, and science fiction studies, her dissertation focuses on how values in science operate in nonprofessional contexts–specifically, in the science fiction community.
+Lying at the intersection of STS, media studies, cultural studies, and science fiction studies, her dissertation focused on how values in science operate in nonprofessional contexts–specifically, in the science fiction community.

 Creative Writing